Upstairs, Downstairs (1971 TV series): Series Five (set 1919–1930)

-At the start of the fifth season, James is still grieving over Hazel's death.
-Richard has married a young widow named Virginia Hamilton, after the events of the fourth series when she asked Richard, along with his solicitor Sir Geoffrey Dillon (Raymond Huntley), to defend her son Michael, aged 17, who was facing a court martial charge for cowardice in the war.
-Michael was acquitted of the charges but was killed in the war shortly after.
-During that time, Richard and Virginia fell in love.
-In the first instalment of the fifth series, "On With The Dance", Richard and Virginia are just returning to London from their honeymoon.
-James is in a quandary because with only himself and Georgina living at Eaton Place, there is not enough for the servants to do and therefore, James feels he will have to dismiss them from their jobs and ultimately, sell the house.
-He tries to persuade Richard and Virginia to move in with him and Georgina, but Virginia is stubborn and adamant about finding a house of her own.
+At the start of the fifth season, James is grieving Hazel's death.
+Richard marries widow Virginia Hamilton, after the events of the fourth series when she asked Richard and his solicitor Sir Geoffrey Dillon (Raymond Huntley), to defend her son, Michael, who was charged with cowardice during the war.
+He was acquitted but later killed.
+Richard and Virginia return from their honeymoon.
+With only himself and Georgina living at Eaton Place, James considers dismissing the servants and selling the house.
+He wants Richard and Virginia to move in, but Virginia wants her own home.
 Collaborating with Georgina, James invites Richard, Virginia, and her two children, Alice, aged 10 and William, aged 6, to tea.
-The house suddenly comes alive with their visit.
-James, Georgina, and the servants welcome them wholeheartedly to the point where Virginia is finally convinced that 165 Eaton Place is the perfect home for her family.
-As a result, she, Richard, and the children become residents of the house.
-Alice becomes very attached to Rose, who is soon given duties that keep her upstairs with the children and the new Lady Bellamy.
+The house comes alive with their visit.
+James, Georgina, and the servants welcome them wholeheartedly and Virginia is convinced this is perfect home for her family.
+Alice becomes attached to Rose, whose duties keep her upstairs with the children and the new Lady Bellamy.

 Downstairs, Edward and a pregnant Daisy have left Eaton Place and are replaced by Frederick (James's batman during the war) and Lily, respectively.
-Edward's job prospects are dim, and Daisy loses their baby due to malnutrition; both are re-hired at Eaton Place as chauffeur and house parlourmaid, respectively.
-Rose becomes children's maid and later lady's maid to Virginia.
+Edward's job prospects are dim, and Daisy miscarries due to malnutrition; both are re-hired at Eaton Place as chauffeur and house parlourmaid, respectively.
+Rose tends the children and Lady Virginia's maid.